Pfizer-BioNTech vaccine now available for adolescents 12 through 15 years of age

 The Leukemia & Lymphoma Society (LLS) hears from blood cancer patients and caregivers each day about the profound effects of the pandemic on their cancer care and daily lives, including questions about COVID-19 vaccination and when vaccines will be available to them.

-While it’s been an incredibly trying time, there is optimism ahead as the supply of vaccines and rate of vaccination continue to increase.
-As of February 28, 2021, three COVID-19 vaccines have been authorized by the U.S. Food & Drug Administration.
-While we may not have all the answers at this time, LLS Chief Medical Officer, Gwen Nichols, MD, is addressing a few FAQs from blood cancer patients and caregivers based on what we know right now.
-We encourage blood cancer patients and caregivers to discuss COVID-19 vaccination with their oncologist and healthcare team as early as possible so they can make an informed plan of action.
+LLS Chief Medical Officer, Gwen Nichols, MD, is addressing FAQs from blood cancer patients and caregivers based on what we know right now.
+We encourage blood cancer patients, parents of patients, and caregivers to discuss COVID-19 vaccination with their oncologist and healthcare team as early as possible so they can make an informed plan of action.

-It’s also critical for blood cancer patients and their caregivers to continue taking precautions such as wearing a mask, maintaining social distancing, and washing your hands frequently.
+If you have a condition or are taking medications that weaken your immune system, you may not be fully protected even if you are fully vaccinated.
+Even after vaccination, you may need to continue taking all precautions, including continuing to wear a mask, practicing social distancing, and avoiding crowds and poorly ventilated indoor spaces.
 Data continues to show that blood cancer patients are at higher risk of developing more severe illness from COVID-19.
 This includes higher risk for severe infections and death, as well as being contagious longer.

 We understand that you may be experiencing uncertainty about the impact of COVID-19 on your cancer care and may have many questions about if you should get a vaccine and when it will be available to you.
 As you continue to navigate your care during these challenging times, LLS offers a wide array of free education and support that can help.
 LLS Information Specialists – highly trained oncology professionals – are here to provide one-on-one support at (800) 955-4572 or by live chat/email here.